 [4] A lawyer should balance the duty of loyalty and confidentiality owed to the client with the duties owed to the administration of justice.
 When a lawyer discloses or delivers incriminating physical evidence to law enforcement authorities or the prosecution, the lawyer has a duty to protect client confidentiality, including the client’s identity, and to preserve solicitor-client privilege.
 This may be accomplished by the lawyer retaining independent counsel, who is not informed of the identity of the client and who is instructed not to disclose the identity of the instructing lawyer, to disclose or deliver the evidence.

 [5] A lawyer has no obligation to assist the authorities in gathering physical evidence of crime but cannot act or advise anyone to hinder an investigation or a prosecution.
+The lawyer’s advice to a client that the client has the right to refuse to divulge the location of physical evidence does not constitute hindering an investigation.
 A lawyer who becomes aware of the existence of incriminating physical evidence or declines to take possession of it must not counsel or participate in its concealment, destruction or alteration.

 [6] A lawyer may determine that non-destructive testing, examination or copying of documentary or electronic information is needed.
 A lawyer should ensure that there is no concealment, destruction or any alteration of the evidence and should exercise caution in this area.
 For example, opening or copying an electronic document may alter it.
 A lawyer who has decided to copy, test or examine evidence before delivery or disclosure should do so without delay.